silverhammermba/superuser/extras/glossary.markdown

 Pixel
 : A (small) square of solid color.
 Used to represent images digitally as on a monitor.

+Plaintext
+: The plain old data which ciphers protect.
+Produced by decrypting ciphertext.

 Program
 : An algorithm that is read and performed by a computer.